EthanThatOneKid/somesort/README.md

 | [Stoogesort](src/algorithms/stoogesort.ts) | ❌ | [ℹ](https://en.wikipedia.org/wiki/Stooge_sort)

 ## About 💄
-This webapp was created as design experiment and a datastructures/algorithms challenge.
+This webapp was created as a design experiment and a datastructures/algorithms challenge.
 There are multiple instances of ux design components, such as the dials and list display, that require custom event handling.
 The name *Somesort* was derrived from the mere fact that this project is a *sort*-ing visualizer with *some* variety of sorting algorithms.
 The source for these sorting algorithms are neatly organized in the [`algorithms` directory](algorithms).
-This project utilizes skillful design techniques and mastery of algorithmic implementation.
+This project utilizes skillful design techniques and mastery of algorithm-implementation as well as proficiency and eloquence in TypeScript, ReactJS, and Sass.

 ## Available Scripts
 In the project directory, you can run: